njPlanck/Robust-Hybrid-Watermarking/README.md

 | 0.1      | 28.97     | 0.8685  |
 | 1        | 17.94     | 0.3729  |

-As the embedding strength increased, we observed that the quality of of the watermarked output degraded.
-As it become more obvious that the original image has been tampered with.
+As the embedding strength increased, we observed that the quality of the watermarked output degraded.
+It becomes more obvious that the original image has been tampered with.
 At embedding strength 1, periodic artifacts from the DCT blocks can visibly been seen on the watermarked image.
-On the other hand, strenght 0.01 provided a better quality metrics for both PSNR and SSIM.
+On the other hand, strenght 0.01 provided a better quality.
+This is reflected in the  PSNR and SSIM values computed.

 ### Extraction Process
 ![extraction process](image-8.png)